Tuninter Flight 1153: Investigation

-Simulation results suggested that, handled optimally, the ATR could have reached Palermo with the tail wind of that day.
+Simulation results suggested that, handled optimally, the ATR could have reached Palermo with the tailwind of that day.
 Two crews flew a simulator at ATR's facility in France from the same starting conditions.
-By feathering the propellers and reducing the speed to the optimal gliding speed, one made a landing at Palermo and one ditched one mile short of the runway.
-The fundamental difference was that the simulator pilots knew what was happening and responded accordingly.
-In contrast, the captain of the Tuninter ATR focused initially on trying to restart the engines in the hope they would respond, not knowing that this was impossible as the aircraft was out of fuel.
-When the engines could not be restarted, the captain focused on selecting a place to ditch the aircraft.
+By feathering the propellers and reducing the speed to the optimal gliding speed, one made a landing at Palermo, and the other one ditched a mile short of the runway.
+The fundamental difference was that the simulator pilots knew there was no fuel available and responded accordingly.
+In contrast, the captain of the Tuninter ATR – whose FQI showed sufficient fuel remained – focused initially on trying to restart the engines in the hope they would respond.
+When the engines could not be restarted, the captain then focused on selecting a place to ditch the aircraft.
 Unlike the simulator pilots, Gharbi had a lack of instruments and experienced radio interruptions.
 The final investigative report suggested that airlines train their pilots to deal with unusual situations.

 Aftermath

 Tuninter compensated each family of a victim or survivor with €20,000.
 On 7 September 2005 the Italian government banned Tuninter from flying into Italian airspace.
-Tuninter rebranded itself as Sevenair and had scheduled flights into Italy again as of 2007.
+Tuninter rebranded itself as Tunisair Express and had scheduled flights into Italy again as of 2007.

 Criminal conviction

-In March 2009, an Italian court sentenced the pilot, Chafik Garbi, to 10 years in prison for manslaughter.
-Prosecutors said that after the plane's engines stopped functioning, Garbi succumbed to panic, started praying, and failed to follow emergency procedures, and that he could possibly have reached runway 25 of Falcone–Borsellino Airport, or even the standard runway 20.
+In March 2009, an Italian court sentenced the pilot, Chafik al-Gharbi, to 10 years in prison for manslaughter.
+Prosecutors said that after the plane's engines stopped functioning, al-Gharbi succumbed to panic, started praying, and failed to follow emergency procedures, and that he could possibly have reached runway 25 of Falcone–Borsellino Airport, or even the standard runway 20.
 Six others, including the co-pilot as well as the chief operating officer of Tuninter Airlines, were sentenced to between eight and 10 years.
 As of 2009 they had not started serving time, pending the appeals process.
-The International Federation of Air Line Pilots' Associations protested the flight crews' criminal sentences, calling the investigation "injustice" and the sentences "flawed."
+The International Federation of Air Line Pilots' Associations (IFALPA) protested the flight crews' criminal sentences, calling the investigation "injustice" and the sentences "flawed."

 The criminal investigation and subsequent sentencing caused considerable controversy in Tunisia and, to a lesser extent, in the civil aviation world.
 The official investigation was accused of being one-sided and of ignoring mistakes made by Italian air traffic controllers.
 Unedited cockpit recordings leaked to the public demonstrated the Palermo air traffic controller as having a poor grasp of English, failing to assign the distressed flight its own radio frequency on which to communicate, and giving the pilots incomplete and/or useless information about their position.
 These cockpit recordings were omitted from the official investigation report.